caybro/pedikree/README.md

 # Pedikree

 Genealogy application written using Qt 5.2, using SQL classes as the backend storage.
+Visit our user homepage at http://caybro.github.io/pedikree/

 ### Compiling
 You need at at least Qt 5.2: